Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 - Too many required fields

-- Missing mobile keyboard optimization
+- No autocomplete or mobile keyboard optimization

 Mobile SEO for Kenyan Businesses